 Winner: Yamaha HS5

 The Yamaha HS5 is a better monitor if you want to mix and master recordings.
 This is because of the very flat response, making it ideal for music production.

-The flat response of the Yamaha HS5 makes it ideal for bed-room producing.
+The flat response of the Yamaha HS5 makes it ideal for bed-room production.
 The JBL 305 has a full sound that’s also great for producing, just not in a bedroom setup.